Industry Insights

 Predictive Analytics and Denial Management:

-- AI and ML models can predict which claims are likely to be denied (based on historical data) thus allowing lab billing teams to address potential issues before submission, increase claim acceptance rates, and reduce the time spent on resubmissions.
+- AI and ML models can predict which claims are likely to be denied (based on historical data) thus allowing lab billing teams to address potential RCM cycle issues before submission, increase claim acceptance rates, and reduce the time spent on resubmissions.

 Real-Time Compliance Monitoring: